danieljprice/splash/docs/advanced.rst

 frightening : just a black image with a black colour bar!
 This is because the limits we set for column density are several orders of magnitude away from the limits on density.
-Moving the cursor over the colour bar and pressing ‘a’ to adapt the limits produces the plot shown in :numref:`fig:surfpart2b`.
+Moving the cursor over the colour bar and pressing ``a`` to adapt the limits produces the plot shown in :numref:`fig:surfpart2b`.

 .. figure:: figs/surfpart4.png